jnun/5daydocs/work/tasks/review/33-github-workflow-files-not-copied.md

-# GitHub Workflow Files Not Being Copied
+# Task 33: GitHub Workflow Files Not Being Copied

 ## Problem
 The setup.sh script creates the .github/workflows directory but does not copy any workflow files into it, leaving it empty.